16 Securing IQdesktop Connection

 Done!
 You have established a safe connection to IQdesktop in the absence of a VPN

 IQdesktop also allows to secure the VNC connection via a certificate.
 You can use certificates issued by a CA or you can generate your own certificate.
-Both is equally safe.
+Both is equally safe for the intended purpose of using IQdesktop.

 The certificate information (private key and certificate) is passed to IQdesktop via the IQdesktop configuration file.
 The certificate can also be provided to the VNC client.